Rhenish (format)

-Rhenish (/rɛnɪʃ/; Rhenisch, Rheinisch /de/) is a newspaper format associated with the Rhineland.
+Rhenish or Rhenisch (/'rɛnɪʃ/ REN-ish; Rheinisch /de/) is a newspaper format associated with the Rhineland.
+It is one of three primary newspaper standards used in Germany.
 Rhenisch format pages measure around 350–360 mm by 510–530 mm (in either a horizontal or vertical orientation).
 A version of Rhenish around half the size is known as "half Rhenish" or "semi-Rhenish".